 Upcycle (verb): reuse (discarded objects or material) in such a way as to create a product of higher quality or value than the original.

-who was upcycling, we found out that “Family and Children” was the most common theme to emerge in an online upcycling community (literature here: Netnographic survey of upcycling) After researching numerous Mom and Dad upcycling blogs, DIY dad youtubers, and scientific literature on upcycling, we identified parents as our specific target group.
+who was upcycling, we found out that “Family and Children” was the most common theme to emerge in an online upcycling community (literature here: Netnographic survey of upcycling) After researching numerous Mom and Dad upcycling blogs, DIY dad youtubers, and scientific literature on upcycling, I identified parents as our specific target group.

-We created visualizations for the user characteristics - personality, beliefs and motivations, in order to immerse ourselves and understand them, and the user goals.
+I created visualizations for the user characteristics - personality, beliefs and motivations, in order to immerse ourselves and understand them, and the user goals.

 We then analyzed the gathered data (106 survey responses,a nd 4 interviews) through affinity mapping until we had clear functional and non functional requirements for our design.

-Our team took inspiration from the Disney Creative Strategy for Brainstorming, which divided the process into three main stages - The Dreamer, The Realist, and The Critic.
+I took inspiration from the Disney Creative Strategy for Brainstorming, which divided the process into three main stages - The Dreamer, The Realist, and The Critic.
 We diverged to generate as many outlandish or eccentric ideas as we could, then used our rational brains to criticize them together.
 Like so, we came up with 10 design ideas, and from those 10, we picked and chose the ones that seemed to most naturally fit all the design requirements.